IoannisMittas/DropboxUploadManager/readme.txt

 Screen 2 consists of an AddActivity.
 I used a custom open source filepicker in order to choose files.
 The button to choose files is on the action bar.

 To implement file uploading, Dropbox API v2 was used.
 The tasks can be uploaded concurrently, and that is achieved with the use of a Service for background execution(UploadService), where each uploading task runs in each own Thread().

+In order to complete the project in time, there wasn't implemented the notification mechanism as asked, a notification appears but it's simple.
+Also, the list of keywords weren'n implemented.
+Finally, although the listeners are there, the wasn't implements an edit screen.
+As I understood, the edit screen is different from add screen.
+The three above tasks weren't implemented in order to beat the deadline of 4 days. :)